10 Ways to Fix the iPhone Overheating After iOS 17/16/15/14/13/12 Update

 Then, most of us dress our iPhones with some sort of protective cover.
 We at Dr.Fone do not know of any design which actually helps to cool the phone.
 Most of them will make it hotter.
 You should remove the cover.

 Solution 5.
 Out of the car.

-You know you are told to never leave your dog in the car, even with the windows open.
+You know you are told never to leave your dog in the car, even with the windows open.
 Well!
 Guess what, it is not a good idea to leave your iPhone in the car either.
 Leaving it in the front seat, in direct sunlight is a very bad idea (in all sorts of ways).
-Some cars have very sophisticated cooling systems nowadays, and you might be able to use them in a way to help your phone but the general point is that you should be aware that things can get pretty hot inside a car.
+Some cars have very sophisticated cooling systems nowadays, and you might be able to use them in a way to help your phone, but the general point is that you should be aware that things can get pretty hot inside a car.

 Solution 6.
 Direct sun.